 This left skin protection out of the loop and ignored.
 Covering up?
-Who wants to wear clothing when your friends are running around with bathing suits?
+Who wants to wear clothing when your friends are running around in bathing suits?
 You want to show off your tan too.

-You, Climate Warming And Your Skin
+You, Climate Warming, And Your Skin

 Sun Blocking Clothing

-I enjoy the way the specially designed long-sleeve that comes over the top of my hand.
+I enjoy the way the specially designed long-sleeve comes over the top of my hand.
 The specially designed holes for my fingers.
 The hood to pull up over my head.
-All work especially well to protect my skin from the sun.
+All work well to protect my skin from the sun.

 The government is slowly moving to improve the products you have to protect your skin from the sun.
 The sunscreen formulas are getting new regulations.
 These regulations are removing the chemicals that cause the mutations that affect your hormones and those of your children.
-Too many men are victims of low sperm count in today’s world.
+Many men are victims of low sperm count in today’s world.
 This is not just a female issue.